vchiapaikeo/tweet_ingestion/README.md

 ## Setup

-This code is intended to be run on Linux distributions, Mac OS's, and Windows.
+This code is portable across the following OS's: Linux distributions, Mac and Windows OS's.
 Scripts were written using Python 2.7 and have not been tested for portability to Python 3.X.

 You are encouraged to use a python virtual environment using virtualenv and pip.
 NOTE (2015-07-18): As of now, the requirements file is empty because no modules outside the default build are used.